TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 The Nextstrain dataset shows XXX genomes from XX counties reporting COVID-19 cases from up to March 26th.
 Colors indicate the strain of virus, indicating that multiple lineages spread among several counties within AZ.

 ```auspiceMainDisplayMarkdown
 ![images](https://pathogen.tgen.org/epitools/static/nextstrain/images/az-covid-2.png)
 ```

 # [An Early Pandemic Analysis of SARS-CoV-2 Population Structure and Dynamics in Arizona](https://nextstrain.org/community/tgennorth/arizona-covid-19/gst)

-Initial findings reported by the Arizona COVID-19 Genomics Union (ACGU) suggest that the state experienced no new COVID-19 cases after the first reported case in late January, until at least 11 distinct incursions occurred between mid-February and early April.
+nitial findings reported by the Arizona COVID-19 Genomics Union (ACGU) suggest that the state experienced no new COVID-19 cases after the first reported case in late January, until at least 11 distinct incursions occurred between mid-February and early April.
 The published results appear in the scientific journal mBio.
-This study was supported by: The NARBHA Institute, Flinn Foundation, The Virginia G. Piper Charitable Trust, Blue Cross and Blue Shield of Arizona, the National Institutes of Health, the David and Lucile Packard Foundation, the University of Arizona College of Science and Office of Research Innovation and Impact, and BIO5 Institute.
+This [study](https://tgen.us10.list-manage.com/track/click?u=6b0e128788a10661a1fb2d549&id=f3e6925358&e=81c3146932) was supported by: The NARBHA Institute, Flinn Foundation, The Virginia G. Piper Charitable Trust, Blue Cross and Blue Shield of Arizona, the National Institutes of Health, the David and Lucile Packard Foundation, the University of Arizona College of Science and Office of Research Innovation and Impact, and BIO5 Institute.

 # [Outbreak of COVID-19 in a Linked Group Home Setting](https://nextstrain.org/community/tgennorth/arizona-covid-19/gst)